By Wil Dubois

 Luckily, the vast majority of the medical community has “gotten with the program.”
 Insulin isn’t held over patients’ heads as a threat anymore.
 It’s started in a timely manner now.
 In some practices, it’s viewed as a medicine of first resort, not of last resort.
 Most patients are told that insulin is in the cards from the very day they are diagnosed.
 The natural progression of diabetes is carefully laid out so that no fear or self-blame need exist down the road.

-But hopefully, not the next 100 years of insulin’s history.
+But hopefully, not the next one hundred years of insulin’s history.

 Wil Dubois is a diabetes treatment specialist with the Pecos Valley Medical Center in New Mexico, a rural non-profit clinic.
-He has type 1 diabetes, and is a health columnist and author who has published over two hundred seventy-five articles and four award-winning diabetes books.
+He has type 1 diabetes, and is a health columnist and author who has published over 275 articles and four award-winning diabetes books.